 Now what about women cycling?
 A UK study of passing distances showed that wearing a long wig (in order to look like a woman from behind) resulted in drivers leaving 14cm average extra room when passing.
 (Wearing a helmet resulted in 8cm closer passing on average, which is one reason the safety benefits of helmets are entirely unclear.)
 So is cycling safer for women?
 Unfortunately this doesn't follow at all.
 On average women may be given more consideration, but what matters (both for perceived safety and many aspects of actual safety) is not the average behaviour but the most unpleasant or dangerous events.

-A significant fraction of the most threatening events — the 10cm passes, not the 50cm to 1.5m ones — are coming from a tiny fraction of distracted or uncaring/hostile drivers.
+A significant fraction of the most threatening events — the 10cm passes, the yelled abuse — are coming from a tiny fraction of distracted or uncaring/hostile drivers.
 The people who don't notice the bicycle at all won't notice the rider's gender, while some of the hostile drivers may be more likely to take threatening action (or inaction, such as not moving aside at all when overtaking) against a woman if she is perceived as weak and unlikely to respond by escalation.
 Also, extreme misogyny may be rare, but if even 1% of the population is actively hostile specifically to women, that could significantly increase the fraction of drivers who would contemplate deliberately hostile or careless action (or inaction) against a woman cycling.
 A parallel to this is the way women expressing controversial opinions online attract much more aggressive and unpleasant responses than men.
-(Anecdotes: My partner used to be close-passed even with a clearly visible child in a rear seat; another mother at my daughter's nursery had a bus driver pull up next to her and yell death threats.)
+(Anecdotally, the women I know seem to get more abuse from drivers than the men, even when cycling with children.)

 And something similar may hold for minority teenagers cycling on the pavements.
 Racism may not be widespread in the UK but, as with misogyny, it might only take an extra 1% of drivers being aggressive or careless to double the risk to someone with the wrong coloured skin, style of hair, or clothing.
 That is then reinforced by perceptions about whose side the police (or bystanders) would take if there is any escalation, making potentially hostile drivers more likely to actually carry out some aggressive action, or not bother taking elementary care.
 If women cycling with children cop hate on the roads, just imagine what black or swarthy or otherwise marked seventeen year old boys get...
 It's conceivable that they receive several times as much aggression from motor vehicles as I do, so I cut them some slack when I see them cycling on the pavement.